Netcentric/accesscontroltool/docs/Configuration.md

 isMemberOf | Works exactly as for groups | optional description | Description of the user - will overwrite description in `profileContent` if provided there as well | optional email | Email of the user - will overwrite email in `profileContent` if provided there as well | optional password | The PW for the user (can only be set for regular users and not for system users).
 Is given either as plain text (only to be used for test users) or encrypted - use path `/system/console/crypto` on target instance to generate an encrypted password.
-Encrypted passwords have to be enclose it in brackets and should be quoted in yaml.
+Encrypted passwords have to be enclosed in brackets and should be quoted in yaml.
 Encrypted passwords are decrypted using com.adobe.granite.crypto.CryptoSupport by AC Tool during installation. | Optional, if left out the property `rep:password` is not set on user's node (authentication needs to happen without AEM password then, e.g. with LDAP) isSystemUser | Create users as system user (AEM 6.1 and later) | optional disabled | Can be set to `true` or an arbitrary reason string to disable a user.
 If set to `false` the user will be explicitly enabled (calling `User.disable(null)`).
 If omitted will not change anything regarding enabled/disabled status of user | optional profileContent | Allows to provide [enhanced docview xml](https://jackrabbit.apache.org/filevault/docview.html) that will reset the profile to the given structure after each run | optional